EXECUTIVE COMPENSATION (continued)

 Welfare and Health Benefits

 We design our employee benefits programs to be affordable and competitive in relation to the market, as well as compliant with applicable laws and practices.
 We adjust our employee benefits programs as needed, based upon regular monitoring of applicable laws and practices, changes to the working arrangements of our employees and the competitive market.
 For example, in connection with our shift to a Virtual First work model, we replaced a number of our reimbursement and allowance programs with a single allowance program that gives our employees more flexibility to be reimbursed for a wide range of wellness, dependent care, productivity and learning and development expenses.

 Perquisites and Other Personal Benefits

 Currently, we do not view perquisites or other personal benefits as a significant component of our executive compensation program.
-Accordingly, we do not provide significant perquisites or other personal benefits to our executive officers, including our named executive officers, except as generally made available to our employees, or in situations where we believe it is appropriate to assist an individual in the performance of their duties, to make him or her more efficient and effective, and for recruitment and retention purposes.
-During 2019, none of our named executive officers received perquisites or other personal benefits that were, in the aggregate, $10,000 or more for each individual.
+Accordingly, we do not provide significant perquisites or other personal benefits to our executive officers except as generally made available to our employees, or in situations where we believe it is appropriate to assist an individual in the performance of their duties, to make him or her more efficient and effective, and for recruitment and retention purposes.

-We have entered into written employment letters with our chief executive officer and each of our other executive officers, including our other named executive officers.
+We have entered into written employment letters with our chief executive officer and each of our other executive officers.
 Each of these arrangements was approved on our behalf by the compensation committee or our board of directors.

 In filling each of our executive positions, our board of directors or the compensation committee, as applicable, recognized that we would need to develop competitive compensation packages to attract qualified candidates in a dynamic labor market.
 At the same time, our board of directors and the compensation committee were sensitive to the need to integrate new executive officers into the executive compensation structure, balancing both competitive and internal equity considerations.